-- Meet with the instructor involved.
+- Meet or speak with the instructor involved.
 In the best interests of both parties, resolution ideally should be reached at this stage.

-- Meet with the instructor’s department chairperson or program coordinator if resolution is not reached between the student and instructor.
+- Meet or speak with the instructor’s department chairperson or program coordinator if resolution is not reached between the student and instructor.

-- Meet with the Dean of the College, only in the event that the student feels procedures were not followed.
+- Meet or speak with the Dean of the College, only in the event that the student feels procedures were not followed.

 Former matriculated undergraduate students who have been away from The Sage Colleges not on an approved leave of absence must contact the Admission Office for a readmission/re-enrollment application.
 Upon reenrolling, students are newly matriculated under the current catalog in effect at the time of reenrollment.